 From time to time PBGC grants disaster relief by waiving late filing and payment penalties for certain plans that are unable to meet the filing deadline as a result of a major disaster (e.g., a hurricane).
-If such relief is granted, a Disaster Relief Announcement explaining what relief has been granted and how to claim the relief will be posted on the Resources Page at www.pbgc.gov.
+If such relief is granted, a Disaster Relief Announcement explaining what relief has been granted and how to claim the relief is accessible via the Practitioners Page on the PBGC's website.